soiboie/Coffee-Sales-Dashboard/README.md

 # ☕ Coffee Sales Dashboard

-This project is a dynamic Excel dashboard designed to analyze and visualize coffee sales data from January to July 2019.
+This project is a dynamic Excel dashboard designed to analyze and visualize coffee sales data from 2019 to 2022.
 It uses interactive visuals to provide clear insights into sales performance, customer behavior, and country-wise distribution.

 ---